 The Power Broker: Robert Moses and the Fall of New York, Robert A. Caro

 Sapiens: A Brief History of Humankind, Yuval Noah Harari

 Moral Man And Immoral Society, Reinhold Niebuhr

 Lessons in Disaster: McGeorge Bundy and the Path to War in Vietnam, Gordon Goldstein

 Andy Grove: The Life and Times of an American, Richard S. Tedlow

 The Post-American World, Fareed Zakaria

-Well, that made me feel inadequate!
-Compared to his reading choices, I feel a little uncultured and unaware.
+Well, that made me feel inadequately read.
+Compared to his reading choices, I can’t help but feel a little uncultured and unaware.
 He really has some hefty, heavy ones amongst his favorites.
-Although, some were his summer to-reads, so I guess they’re not necessarily favorites.
+Although, some were his summer reads, so I guess they’re not necessarily favorites.
 Regardless, I’m very impressed by the selections and where his mind goes when choosing reading material.

 Have you read any of Obama’s favorite reads or recommendations?
 Are you planning to?
 Do you miss having a president who reads something more than McDonald’s wrappers and the tweets of white supremacists?